umbraco/UmbracoDocs/Tutorials/Editors-Manual/index-v9.md

 ## [Media Management](Media-Management/)

-How to work with media, organise folders and image editing.
+How to work with media, organise folders, and image editing.

 ## [Tips and Tricks](Tips-and-Tricks/)